SamSherrill/games-comparison/README.md

 - DONE: Figure out how to delete the text from the input field when the delete button is pressed for that input field, and there are following input fields.
 - FIXED: Fix formating for input rows now that delete button is implemented & working.
 - FIXED: Loading wheel runs infinitely if all users entered are invalid.
 We don't have a test for compare games if it's run with all invalid users.
+- FIXED: Remove users not found from SharedGamesTable header

 ### Notes for future refactoring: